How many fellows are in the Neonatal-Perinatal Training Program at UConn/Connecticut Children’s?

 What is the structure of the Neonatal-Perinatal Training Program?

-Fellows do a minimum of 12 and maximum of 15 months of clinical service time split equally between the level 3 Connecticut Children’s NICU at UConn Health and the level 4 NICU at Connecticut Children’s main campus in Hartford.
-Currently, clinical service time and in house calls are weighted toward the first year of training with 1st year fellows doing 6 months of clinical service time, 2nd years doing 5 months and 3rd years 4 months of clinical service time.
+Fellows do a minimum of 12 and maximum of 15 blocks of clinical service at the level 4 NICU at Connecticut Children’s main campus in Hartford.
+Currently, clinical service time and in house calls are weighted toward the first year of training with 1st year fellows doing 6 blocks of clinical service time, 2nd years doing 5 blocks and 3rd years 4 blocks of clinical service time.

-The remaining 21-24 months are dedicated time to complete the scholarly product requirements for the American Board of Pediatrics.
+The remaining 24-27 blocks are dedicated time to complete the scholarly product requirements for the American Board of Pediatrics.

 What are the on-call expectations?